mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 6. Fuel Type [short string: CAT, NCAT, DSL]
 7. Pollutants [short string - criteria, not detailed species]
 8. Emissions [float - tons/day]

+#### vtp2eic.py

+Example Location:

+    input/defaults/emfac2014/vtp2eic.py

+The `vtp2eic.py` file is used to map the EMFAC outputs to the EIC categories used by CARB.
+EMFAC outputs emissions by vehicle categories such as:

+    LDA, CAT, RUNEX

+This is meant to represent "Light Duty Auto", "Catalytic Converter", and "Running Exhaust".
+That is a great description, but CARB represents that using the EIC 71073411000000.
+The `vtp2eic.py` file contains a single Python dictionary mapping these EMFAC codes to EIC, for example:

+    {('All Other Buses', 'DSL', 'IDLEX'): 77976512100000,
+     ('All Other Buses', 'DSL', 'PMBW'): 77976854100000,
+     ...
+     ('UBUS', 'NCAT', 'STREX'): 76270111000000}

 ### Scaling